acuminous/yadda/README.md

 **Breaking changes were introduce in versions 0.15.0 and 0.13.0.**</br>
 Please refer to the [Release Notes](./release-notes.md) for more details

-## Using Yadda
+## Documentation
-Please refer to the the [Yadda User Guide](http://acuminous.gitbooks.io/yadda-user-guide) or if you'd prefer to get started straight away...
+Please refer to the the [Yadda User Guide](http://acuminous.gitbooks.io/yadda-user-guide).

 ## tl;dr